slamdata/purescript-dom-keyboard/README.md

 # purescript-dom-keyboard

-A library for binding actions to and manipulating DOM keyboard shortcuts.
+A library for binding actions to and presenting DOM keyboard shortcuts.

 ## Shortcuts